MatthewJDavis/matthewjdavis.github.io/_posts/2019-03-23-aws-powershell-users-and-groups.md

     - iam
     - aws
     - powershell
-published: false
+published: true
 ---

 # Overview

 AWS offers the familiar users, groups and polices via Identity Access Management (IAM).
 These can be managed via the console, the AWS CLI or the AWS PowerShell module.
+I'll run through a demo of creating an IAM user, a group, adding the user to the group, create a policy and attach it to the group so the user will have the access the policy specifies by being a member of a group.

 I am using PowerShell core version 6.1.3 with the AWSPowerShell.NetCore version 3.3.462.0 installed which are the latest versions at time of writing.
 The operating system is Windows 10.